Cremations are the most popular choice to say goodbye to a loved one in the UK - over 75 per cent of funerals services are for cremations.

 Contact us for more information about the Lambeth Simple Cremation.

-The cost of a cremation at either Lambeth and West Norwood Crematoria includes:
+The cost of a cremation at West Norwood Crematorium (Lambeth may be available on request) includes:

 - use of the chapel facilities, chapel attendant and the playing of recorded music - using MP3, CDs or our online music Library (Obitus)

 - provision of one suitable container for the cremated remains and the scattering of cremated remains by appointment on a weekday.